 - 5 medium potatoes and 1 large sweet potato (approx, washed but unpeeled)

-- 1-2 tablespoons ghee or coconut oil (a mild tasting raw or refined if you'd prefer), melted if solid
+- 1-2 tablespoons ghee, lard or coconut oil, (a mild tasting raw or refined if you'd prefer), melted if solid

 - 1 large clove garlic. unpeeled

-- ¼ cup homemade mayonnaise, recipe here (or a good quality whole egg mayo)
+- ¼ cup homemade mayonnaise, recipe link below (or a good quality whole egg mayo)

 - 1 tablespoon apple cider vinegar (I like Braggs brand)

-Place on a large baking tray and toss in the coconut oil or ghee until they are well coated, season well with sea salt.
+Place on a large baking tray and toss in the ghee, lard or coconut oil until they are well coated, season well with sea salt.

 To make the aioli; Push the flesh from the cooked garlic clove into the mayonnaise.
 Add the apple cider vinegar and a little sea salt and mix until well combined.